ibm-cloud-docs/appid/app-to-app.md

 After your app is registered with {{site.data.keyword.appid_short_notm}} and you have obtained your credentials, you can make a request to the {{site.data.keyword.appid_short_notm}} authorization server to get an Access Token.

-1. Make an HTTP POST request to the [`/token` endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Authorization%20Server%20-%20Authorization%20Server%20V4/oauth-server.token).
+1. Make an HTTP POST request to the [`/token` endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Authorization%20Server%20-%20Authorization%20Server%20V4/oauth-server.token){: external}.
 The authorization for the request is `Basic auth` with the client ID and secret being used as the username and password which are base64 encoded.

   Request :
   ```